sbangalore/sbangalore.github.io/_posts/2019-12-04-cheatsheet-for-sql-commands.md

 # Examples

-This is a sample sql command I used recently to aggregate the number of unique repos and prices in a dataset.
+This is a sample sql command I used recently to aggregate the number of unique trades and prices in a dataset.

 ```json
 SELECT